 In both denominations, women in the late 19th century began to form their own freestanding societies for home and foreign missions and to send women missionaries, who were responsible for starting numerous educational, medical, and childcare institutions.

 1960s to 1980

 In 1968, the creation of The United Methodist Church brought about the merger of the Methodist and Evangelical United Brethren Mission Boards.
 Four years later (1972), the General Board of Global Ministries was created with seven divisions: World, National, Women’s, Education and Cultivation, Health and Welfare, United Methodist Committee on Relief (UMCOR), and Christian Unity.
-In order to better coordinate the work of the seven divisions, the Board was again restructured in 1980 with the creation of three divisions (World, National, and Women’s) and four departments (Health and Welfare, Mission Education and Cultivation, Mission Personnel Resources, and UMCOR).
+In order to better coordinate the work, the Board was again restructured in 1980 with the creation of three divisions (World, National, and Women’s) and four departments (Health and Welfare, Mission Education and Cultivation, Mission Personnel Resources, and UMCOR).

 Fifteen years later, looking toward a new century, the agency reassessed its structure based on several significant issues and realities that were changing the context for mission.
 These included:

 - The emergence and awareness of the global nature of the church;

 - Growing enthusiasm of lay people for mission volunteer service;